Setting up a SFTP Server on Windows

 I recently had to create an SFTP server on our work development system, and after doing a fair bit of Googling on the topic found a good solution.
-The solution is a combination of research done at differnt sites.
-It is this solution that I am sharing in hopes that it will help someone else.
+The solution is a combination of research done at different sites.
+It is this solution I am sharing in hopes that it will help someone else.

 This tutorial will help you turn your Windows based system into a SecureFTP server.